-Boneless, skinless chicken breasts: You can either purchased fresh (my preference) or frozen (which you will need to completely thaw before using).
+Boneless, skinless chicken breasts: You can either purchase fresh chicken breasts (my preference) or frozen chicken breasts (which you will need to completely thaw before using).
 Some chicken also comes pre-brined nowadays, in which case you can skip step one below.

 Butter or olive oil: Your pick!
-I like the extra flavor of butter, but olive oil will also work well.
+I like the extra flavor that butter adds, but olive oil will also work well.

-Kosher Salt: An essential ingredient in our brine, and also to season the chicken.
+Kosher Salt: An essential ingredient in our brine, and we will also use salt to season the chicken before baking.

 Seasonings: I included an all-purpose blend of smoked paprika, garlic powder, salt and black pepper in the recipe below, which is super-simple and goes with just about anything.
 But feel free to sub in any dry seasoning blend that you prefer.

-Also, if you make baked chicken (or any other kind of baked proteins) regularly in the oven, I one million percent recommend having a cooking thermometer on hand too.
-It is quite simply the most foolproof way to ensure that your chicken is not over- or under-cooked, and works like a charm.
+Also, if you bake chicken (or any other kind of baked proteins) regularly in the oven, I strongly having a cooking thermometer on hand too.
+It is the most foolproof way to ensure that your chicken is not over- or under-cooked, and works like a charm.
 I recommend either this: